What is Connected Care & How to Build Connected Care Patient Portal or App in Canada?

 3. UI/UX designing

-Then perform competitive analysis for your application and start designing UI/UX accordingly.
+Then perform a competitive analysis for your application and start designing UI/UX accordingly.

 4. App development and testing

-Once the development is done it's time to check your app quilty by performing QA testing.
+Once the development is done it's time to check your app quality by performing QA testing.

 5. Launch MVP

 For entrepreneurs and developers who are not sure about the market requirement and want to launch their app faster in the market, Building an MVP is a good solution.